Filing a Talcum Powder Lawsuit

 It is important to understand that corporations such as Johnson & Johnson have extensive legal resources, and that their attorneys are prepared to take great measures to discredit your claims.
 If you believe that the use of talcum powder contributed to an injury, it can be virtually impossible to file a successful suit without the help of an attorney who can demonstrate a connection.
 Rocky Walton is one of fewer than three percent of Texas attorneys who is a certified personal injury specialist, and he has a track record of helping victims collect.

 If you have been diagnosed with cancer and have a history of using products containing talc, we can help.
-To schedule a free office consultation, contact us online or call us at (817) 429-4299.
+To schedule a free office consultation, contact us online or call or text us at (817) 429-4299.